Leesburg, Virginia: Business and industry

 Leesburg operates the Leesburg Executive Airport at Godfrey Field, which serves Loudoun County with private and corporate aircraft operations.
 A designated reliever airport for Dulles International, the airport accounts for nearly $78 million per year in economic impact according to a 2011 study by the Virginia Department of Aviation.
-It is home (as of 2005) to over 240 aircraft, and hosts 20–30 jet operations per day.
+It is home (as of 2005) to over 240 aircraft and hosts 20–30 jet operations per day.
 The airport was built in 1963 to replace the original Leesburg airport, which Arthur Godfrey owned and referred to affectionately as "The Old Cow Pasture" on his radio show.
 Godfrey, who, by the early 1950s, had purchased the Beacon Hill Estate west of Leesburg, used a DC-3 to commute from his farm to studios in New York City every Sunday night during the 1950s and 1960s.
 His DC-3 was so powerful and noisy that Godfrey built a new airport, funding it through the sale of the old field.
 Originally named Godfrey Field, it is now known as Leesburg Executive Airport at Godfrey Field.

 Also located near Leesburg is the National Conference Center, which the Xerox Corporation built in the 1970s.
 Government entities and private business use the Conference Center for meetings and conferences.
 Three main focal points connect this maze of underground buildings, one of which is currently the headquarters of Civilian Police International, a government sub-contract company.

-Market Station, located in the southeast portion of Leesburg's Historic District, contains a number of high-tech and legal offices, retail shops, and restaurants that are housed within seven restored historic buildings (a railroad freight station, a railroad stationmaster's house, a log house, two barns and two gristmills, some of which were reconstructed in or relocated to the site.
+Market Station, located in the southeastern portion of Leesburg's Historic District, contains a number of high-tech and legal offices, retail shops, and restaurants that are housed within seven restored historic buildings (a railroad freight station, a railroad stationmaster's house, a log house, two barns and two gristmills), some of which were reconstructed in or relocated to the site.
 A plaza on the east side of the site contains several structures painted in the yellow and green colors of the stations of the Washington and Old Dominion Railroad, which served the town until 1968.

 Iridium Communications Inc. (formerly Iridium Satellite LLC) system of satellites is "guided from the basement of a featureless two-story office building" located in Leesburg.

 Top employers

-According to Leesburg's FY 2019 Comprehensive Annual Financial Report, the top employers in the town are:
+According to Leesburg's FY 2022 Annual Comprehensive Financial Report, the top employers in the town are: